xelarep/Recordlight-HUI-DINUSB/README.md

 ## Light inidicators:

-Idle/not connected to Logic HUI:
+Idle/not connected to Logic / Mackie HUI:
 - rainbow effect

-Stop Mode in Logic (once the first Ping from Mackie HUI/Logic is received):
+Stop Mode in Logic (once the first 'Ping' from Logic is received):
 - dark blue

 Play: